John Pritzker: Personal life and philanthropy

 Pritzker and his former wife Lisa Stone have three children.
 He is the chair of the John Pritzker Family Fund, which invests in mental health and healthcare, democracy and civic health, Jewish life and the arts.
-The fund is a major supporter of the Department of Psychiatry and Behavioral Science at the University of California San Francisco (UCSF), wherethe JPFF funded the construction of the UCSF Nancy Friend Pritzker Building for Psychiatry and the Pritzker Center for Photography at the San Francisco Museum of Modern Art.
-He serves on the Executive Committee of the Metropolitan Museum of Art and the Executive Council of UCSF Health.
+The fund is a major supporter of the Department of Psychiatry and Behavioral Science at the University of California San Francisco (UCSF), where the JPFF funded the construction of the UCSF Nancy Friend Pritzker Building for Psychiatry and the Pritzker Center for Photography at the San Francisco Museum of Modern Art.

-Pritzker serves on the board of the Bernard Osher Foundation, is a member of the Emeritus Board of Tipping Point Community and is a past president of the San Francisco Jewish Community Federation.
+In 2025, Pritzker donated 188 Dada and Surrealist works by 37 artists to the Metropolitan Museum of Art.

+Pritzker married Mo KC Pritzker in 2021.